satansdeer/satansdeer.github.com/_posts/2017-09-30-top-10-most-important-skills.markdown

 In todays world most of the great software is created by teams, not individuals.
 And to be an effective developer you need to master skills that will make you a good team player.

 Let's start with the most obvious one.

+_All stories, names, characters, and incidents portrayed in this article are fictitious.
+Any resemblance to actual persons, living or dead, or actual events is coincidental._

 ## Communication